 If you are already giving, please continue to do so (and THANK YOU!).

-If you have not been a consistent financial partner at The Table, and you sense God’s call to be part of the work here, please take time this month to pray about what amount of time and money God may be calling you to give in 2023.
-If you are married, pray with your spouse about this decision.
+If you have not been a consistent financial partner at The Table, and you sense God’s call to be part of the work here, please take time this month to pray about what amount of time and money God may be calling you to give in 2024.
+If you have a partner, pray with them about this decision.
 We strongly believe that God leads couples to make important decisions in agreement.

 If you have questions about how giving works at The Table, check out our Frequently Asked Church Giving Questions page.